serjykalstryke/ReadME-Generator/README.md

 - [Repository Link](#Repository)
 - [Submit Questions to:](#GitHub)
 ## Installation
-clone the repository from Github
+clone the repository via Github and open a terminal. cd into the folder where the application is installed and run using node index command
 ## Usage
-Once repository is cloned, open a terminal and cd into the folder where the package is installed
+Once node index command is run, the application will ask for inputs via the terminal.
+Enter appropriate information and the application will output a file called README.md, which is a markdown file that any application capable of reading markdown will format properly.
 ## Licence
 GNU GPLv3
 ## Contributors
-You are free to fork this project and make whatever improvements you would like.
-This is a student project that I probably will never return to
+Feel free to fork this application and make any improvements you feel important.
 ## Test
-If you hit any issues while testing, please email me at the email listed in the contact section.
+upon cloning/forking, run the application.
+If you hit any snags feel free to contact me via the contact information below
 ## Repository
 - [Project Repo](https://github.com/serjykalstryke/ReadMe-Generator)
 ## Questions?
 Contact me here: